(updated 29 July 2021 – new info on psoralens)

-Plants chemcial components change from year to year due to weather, stress, pollution etc. But this causes issues with Big Corps who want standardized, predictable scents in their products.
+Plants chemical components change from year to year due to weather, stress, pollution etc. But this causes issues with Big Corps who want standardized, predictable scents in their products.

-Generally, bakuchiol is safe for all skin types. it’s a natural plant based alternative to retinol.
+Generally, babchi is safe for all skin types, although if you are pregnant or lactating, you may wish to avoid it.
+It’s a natural plant-based alternative to retinol.